madhurima-nath/topicModeling/README.md

 * The topic probabilities provide an explicit representation of a document.

 Pros:
-* better performances than LSA and pLSA
+* better performances than LSA and pLSA - pLSA is prone to overfitting
 * can assign a probability to a new document thanks to the document-topic Dirichlet distribution
 * topics are open to human interpretation